 Whichever lift type is the most suitable to suit the building and user requirements, there are items that can be added to the lift specification for health and social care.
 Here are some of our top tips for lift specification when it comes to dementia-friendly lift design…

 Lift landings and location

-By taking into to consideration all the items above you should have a lift that gets full points to help you achieve the gold standard for the Design audit tool (if relevant) and a lift that is designed to be as dementia-friendly as possible.
+Running through this checklist should help to create a lift that gets full points in the Design audit tool and a lift that is designed to be as dementia-friendly as possible.